Pakistan International Airlines plane crashed in Karachi

 The emergency response protocol is activated.

+Pakistan Prime Minister Imran Khan posted on Twitter that he was shocked and saddened by the accident.
+He said an “immediate inquiry” would be set up.

-Footage posted from the scene on social media appears to be the site where the street was filled with fires, chimneys and debris.
+Footage posted on social media from this scene showed the place where the street was filled with fires, chimneys and debris.

 Pakistan Civil Aviation Authority on Saturday allowed the resumption of limited domestic flights after a two-month suspension as part of efforts to curb the spread of coronavirus.